CSLT-THU/ViVi_Translation/README.md

 --keep_prob: The keep probability used for dropout, default is 0.8.
 --src_vocab_size: Vocabulary size of source language, default is 30000.
 --trg_vocab_size: Vocabulary size of target language, default is 30000.
---data_dir: Data directory, default is '../zh_uy_data'.
+--data_dir: Data directory, default is './data'.
---train_dir: Training directory, default is './train/.
+--train_dir: Training directory, default is './NMT/train/.
 --steps_per_checkpoint: How many training steps to do per checkpoint, default is 1000.
 ```

-Note that, we provide a sampled Chinese-Uyghur dataset in './zh_uy_data', with 3000 sentences in training set,
-1985 sentences in development set, and another 992 sentences in testing set.

-To download the complete data, please refer to [UYCH180](http://data.cslt.org/uych180/README.html).

 #### MNMT
 To train the MNMT model, a NMT model need to be trained first.
-Assume we already have a trained NMT model "translate.ckpt-orig" in "./train_mem",
+Assume we already have a trained NMT model "translate.ckpt-nmt" in "./MNMT/train"
-then run "translate.py" or "train.sh" directly with default settings.

 ```
-python translate.py
+python MNMT/translate.py
 ```

 Model parameters and training settings can be set by command-line arguments, as follows: